 "Will I get sick on a cruise?"
 It's a question that many prospective passengers ask, whether they're new to cruising or they've sailed hundreds of times.
-Fortunately, the answer is "probably not," but, as is the case any time you're in public, there's a risk.
+Fortunately, the answer is "probably not."
+However, as is the case any time you're in public, there's an inherent risk of catching something.

 Cruise ships follow stringent cleanliness protocols, but you can further help to prevent both catching and spreading germs by taking the same common-sense precautions you'd employ anywhere else.
 We've outlined them below, but first, we'll go over some facts and figures to help you feel more confident about your next voyage.

 Seasickness isn't contagious, but it can do just as much to derail your vacation as ailments that are.

 A good indicator of whether or not you'll be seasick is whether or not you've experienced motion sickness on other forms of transportation.
 Have you ever become nauseated, dizzy or physically ill while flying or on a train, small boat or long, winding car ride?
 If so, be prepared with a remedy or two.

 As a precaution, you can visit your doctor for a prescription medicated patch that sticks behind your ear, or pick up an over-the-counter box of Bonine or Dramamine pills.
 For more natural remedies, invest in a copper wristband, or pack some ginger candies.
 Green apples, which can be found in most cruise ship buffets, are also said to help calm the stomach.
 Staying hydrated can also help minimize seasickness, so it might be best to skip the coffee and tea while you're on vacation.